 PAT QUINN, 7-2: Quinn’s odds improved with the entry of Bill Daley into the Democratic primary.
 He could conceivably win a three-win primary with the help of groups he’s pandered to throughout his governorship: organized labor, social progressives and African-Americans.
 He’d still be a longshot against a Republican, though.

 KIRK DILLARD, 15-1: The same poll that found Rutherford leading the GOP field also found that Dillard has zero support among Tea Partiers -- a small constituency, but important in a Republican primary.
 The reason: Dillard’s past service to Republican governors Jim Thompson and Jim Edgar, which he touts as his number one qualification for office.
 He’s seen as the embodiment of a party establishment whose compromises with Democrats led the state to its current fiscal crisis.
 Dillard’s time has come and gone.

 BILL DALEY, 15-1: It’s hard to see him as more than a spoiler in this race.
 The Daley name doesn’t play well Downstate, and Bill hasn’t even bothered to appear there, figuring the primary will be won in Cook County.
 However, he has come up with the two best ideas of the campaign: retiring Michael Madigan as House Speaker, and amending the state’s constitution to allow a progressive income tax.

-.
+BRUCE RAUNER, 4,000,000-1: That’s how many dollars Rauner paid for the downtown he used as an address to clout his daughter into Walter Payton College Prep.
 Preaches a message of austerity for workers while lavishing himself in personal indulgences and insider perks.
 No one has ever been elected governor of Illinois without previous political experience.
 Rauner is showing us why.